seaneshbaugh/corgiblog/README.md

     $ git clone git@github.com:seaneshbaugh/corgiblog.git corgiblog

 cd into the project directory.
-If you are using RVM you will be asked to trust the rvmrc.
 If you don't have ruby-1.8.7-p173 already you will want to install it before doing this.

-    $ cd portfolio
+    $ cd corgiblog

 Install the necessary gems.